-Robert St. John is a restaurateur, chef, columnist, and author.
-Robert St. John has spent almost four decades in the restaurant business.
-Thirty of those years have been as the owner of the Purple Parrot, Crescent City Grill, Mahogany Bar, Branch, Tabella, and Ed’s Burger Joint in Hattiesburg, MS. For 20 years he has written a weekly syndicated newspaper column.
+St. John has spent four decades in the restaurant business.
+Thirty-six of those years have been as the owner of the Crescent City Grill, Mahogany Bar, Branch, Tabella, Ed’s Burger Joint, The Midtowner, and Loblolly Bakery in Hattiesburg, MS, and Enzo Osteria Ridegland, Mississippi.

 St. John is the author of thirteen books, including, An Italian Palate, which was written in Europe while St. John, his wife, and his two children traveled through 72 cities, in 17 countries, on two continents for six months.

 For over 24 years, St. John has written a weekly syndicated newspaper column.

 St. John is also the creator, producer, and co-host of the Public Broadcasting Service series, Palate to Palette and the producer of the Southeastern Emmy-Award winning, “Walter Anderson: The Extraordinary Life and Art of the Islander.”

 In 2009, St. John founded Extra Table, a statewide non-profit organization that currently ships over 300,000 pounds of healthy food to over 60 Mississippi soup kitchens and mission pantries each month (at no charge to the agencies).
 In 2020, alone, Extra Table shipped over 5.9 million pounds of food during a global pandemic (free).